ftsrg/theta/subprojects/xsts/README.md

 #### Environmental transitions

-Environmental transitions are used to describe the system's interactions with its environment, for example incoming and outgoing events.
+Environmental transitions are used to describe the environment's effect on the system, for example incoming and outgoing events.

 ```
 env {